 This post may contain affiliate links.
-See our disclosure policy.
+Please see our disclosure policy.

-Key Ingredients
+Key Ingredients and Substitutions

-- Fresh spinach: Spinach is a more nutritious and flavorful swap for lettuce on sandwiches.
+- FRESH SPINACH: Spinach is a more nutritious and flavorful swap for lettuce on sandwiches.
 Baby spinach is more tender and consequently, our top choice for this purpose, but regular spinach is fine too.
 Just be sure to take a minute to pinch off the tough stems.

-- Roasted red peppers: Jarred roasted red peppers add a sweet and savory quality to this sandwich along.
+- ROASTED RED PEPPERS: Jarred roasted red peppers add a sweet and savory quality to this sandwich along.
 Be sure to pat them dry first though so their packing liquid doesn’t make the rolls soggy.

 How to Make Roast Beef Panini

-- Make the Gorgonzola mayo spread by combining the mayonnaise, garlic, and crumbled cheese in a small bowl until smooth and spreadable.
+MAKE THE BLUE CHEESE MAYO: Combine the mayonnaise, garlic, and crumbled cheese in a small bowl until smooth and spreadable.

-Roast Beef Panini with Gorgonzola Mayo
+Roast Beef Panini with Two Cheeses

 Ingredients